 No, you cannot work in any place of your choice.
 The industry you are working in has to be from the hospitality industry and ensure that they train you in the guidelines provided by Acsenda.
-You need to get prior approval from the Director, faculty of BHM.
+You need to get prior approval from the Director, and faculty of BHM.

 4. Why should I do an internship?

 It is a mandatory course for all BHM students in order to complete their BHM degree.
-It provides the opportunity to apply the knowledge and skills gained in the college in a professional setting.
+It provides the opportunity to apply the knowledge and skills gained in college in a professional setting.

 5. Is there any time frame for my internship?